Windows Upgrade Troubleshooting Logs

 C:\Windows\inf\setupapi.app.log

 The setupapi.app.log file is the application installation text log.
 The application installation text log (setupapi.app.log) tracks information about application software installations that are associated with device driver installations.
-This log should analyze along with SetupAPI.dev.log.
+This log should be analysed along with SetupAPI.dev.log.

-I couldn’t find this log on my Windows 10 1709 device.
-But this is one of the Windows Upgrade Troubleshooting Logs.
+I couldn’t find this log on my Windows 10 1709 device, but it is one of the Windows Upgrade Troubleshooting Logs.

 C:\Windows\inf\setupapi.dev.log (helps with Windows Upgrade Process Troubleshooting Logs)

-The setupapi.dev.log file is driver failures during the OOBE phase of Setup.
+The setupapi.dev.log file is a driver failure during the OOBE phase of Setup.
 The device installation text log (setupapi.dev.log) contains information about device and driver installations.

 >>> [SetupUninstallOEMInf - oem7.inf]